closedcircus/maximus/README.md

 1. Pull: Maximus sends a command to the device, and the device replies with its state.
 2. Push: the devices sends its state to Maximus

+A device can also receive commands from Maximus.

 #### Node
+* has a store that stores the current state of the underlying device
+* runs one or more scripts after every specified interval (or on events) that has access to the state variables
+* publishes (and subscribes to) events // this facilitates cross-node comms
+* nodes may make requests to other nodes
+* hooks that subscribe to events
+* how do you connect a node to a device?

+#### Master
+* hooks that subscribe to events (without creating a node for such nodes)

+This is designed to facilitate cross-node communication.
+For instance, assuming we want a light bulb to go off when the temperature in the room is above 20<sup>o</sup>C, we need to facilitate communication between the light bulb device and the thermometer device.
+While